 - IHG accommodation – 20% – 30% discount for early birds

 - Babbel language app – 3 months for free

 The N26 bank does not offer any joint accounts.
 You also can’t combine more N26 cards, meaning you can’t use the N26 card, the N26 Black and N26 Metal at the same time.

-The only way to get a spare card is to order the N26 Maestro card.
+For a long time, the N26 Maestro card was the only spare card you could use.
+This is still the case if you hold the free N26 bank account.
 There are no special benefits that come with the Maestro card.
 Additionally to the 1.7% fee for ATM withdrawal in foreign currencies you pay € 2 for each cash withdrawal.

 Let’s look at the reasons why the N26 bank is one of the best options for long-term travelers and people who love to manage their finances from their smartphones.

 The mobile application from N26 can be accessed from anywhere with an internet connection.
 It comes with a lot of functions and features that will make the management of your finances a flawless experience.

 Here are some of the main features you can use with the N26 app: